 Adam is a house engineer at Jackpot!
 He is also available for assisting and is very affordable.
 His recent sessions as engineer include Built to Spill, Atlas Genius, Hungry Ghost, Facemaker, Jerry Joseph & The Jackmormons, Married Young, Black Prairie, The Minders, and HEARTWATCH.

 Born and raised in Phoenix, Arizona, he started playing in bands at the age of 14 and began recording on a 4-track reel to reel at 16.
 He studied audio at Mesa Community College under Andy Seagle before moving to Portland in 2009.
 Adam built a studio in his basement and recorded bands Mama Sunshine, Marca Luna, Midwest Mass, and Granada, amongst others.
 He has also taught music at Portland preschools, scored films, and produced a series of children’s audio books.
 As the house engineer and assistant at Jackpot!, he has worked alongside many top engineers and producers.

 Jackpot!
 Recording Studio was designed to accommodate freelance engineers bringing in sessions.
 It’s a logically laid out studio, with fully functioning equipment and many well-known models and brands of gear.
 We’re always happy to hear from engineers and producers that wish to bring projects to Jackpot!

 For artists looking for someone to record and produce them, we are also prepared to recommend producers and engineers to work with.
-Drop our bookings manager Gus a line with any questions regarding sessions at Jackpot!
+Drop our bookings manager Kendra a line with any questions regarding sessions at Jackpot!